tmeissner/psl_with_ghdl/README.md

 A collection of examples of using PSL for functional and formal verification of VHDL with GHDL (and SymbiYosys).

-The next two lists will grow during furter development
+The next two lists will grow during further development

 ## PSL features supported by GHDL: